ryanrodemoyer/ManagerREADME/README.md

 - triage and resolve issues with internal deployments and environments
 - several other responsibilities too onerous to fully enumerate

+For technical work, I am hands-on with contributing to functional requirements, getting relevant information about the work and helping you navigate the organization so you you can deliver the technical changes.
+Part of my role is defining and setting requirements and expectations.
+I want you to have the “creative freedom” to deliver the solution assuming it solves the high level functional requirements.
+I prefer to contribute to the requirements of a solution and almost always delegate the implementation to those closest to the code.

+## Our Working Relationship
+Our relationship in the organization is a bit different than traditional manager-employee relationships at other organizations.
+At Mortgage Cadence, with respect to how we will interact, as a manager I operate in two phases:
+1. Work diligently to understand your professional goals, balance those items with your current progress and trajectory and influence others in the engineering and architecture groups to put you in positions/roles for where you are best-fit.
+    - For career and professional work, we will work together to build a plan for growth.
+I can and will put you in a position to succeed in this organization.
+Once in position, it is up to you to make the most of the opportunity.
+I can only open the doors for you - it is up to you to step through them.
+2. Understand the needs of the upcoming projects, company direction and skills of my employees to provide recommendations on direction for both company/product affairs and professional growth for people.
+Our company and products have the best chance for success when our people - who provide the direct support and lifeblood - are best prepared for the upcoming opportunities.

+We will most likely not work on projects together nor will I assign you items/manage your workload.
+I have my own work to complete and will not be involved with assigning tasks to you or your team.
+You’re welcome to check in with me about your work items and ask for feedback, help and/or assistance but otherwise I will trust you to complete work items on your own terms and within the acceptable guidelines of your team.

+I am a trusting person by default.
+I extend that trust, at the beginning, liberally.
+With that said, I retain the right to pull back my trust if professional and/or performance issues arise.
+My expectations are well documented (in this very document!) so if I do have a concern I can almost certainly reference my listed expectations as for why there is an issue we need to address.

 ## KPI's
 Many years ago I had a boss who used the phrase "you can't manage what you can't measure".
 And while I didn't quite care for the fellow, I do think he was on to something and now I have a corollary: "your data tells a story".
 I have developed a fondness for data and using the data to generate insights in to our engineering practices and organization.

 KPI's is an acronym for Key Performance Indicators.
-Data points that we can anchor against to show us how we are really doing as team members and as an software engineering organization.
-I'm extra passionate for these three KPI's because they speak volumes about how well a manager can onboard a new employee, get them acclimated to the organization and productive within the company.
+Data points that we can anchor against to show us how we are performing as team members and as an software engineering organization.
+I'm extra passionate for these four KPI's because they speak volumes about how well a manager can onboard a new employee, get them acclimated to the organization and productive within the company.
 - number of days to complete first pull request.
 - number of pull requests complete within first thirty days.
 - number of pull requests complete within first six months.
+- number of kickbacks (a work item that goes back to development because it failed testing).

 ## “Get to Know You” Questions
 These are a few questions that we will discuss at one of our one on one meetings.
 I provide them ahead of time so you can think about potential answers, gather your thoughts and talk about them without being put on the spot.